raj2022/Track_to_Trade/README.md

 A research project applying particle-tracking state-space methods to financial regime detection — and, more importantly, stress-testing whether apparent regime-predictive power is genuine latent structure or an artifact of label construction.

+See `PROJECT_PROPOSAL.md` for the full narrative write-up (motivation, phase-by-phase detail, derivation log, interview talking points).
+This README is the live status tracker — quick orientation, not the full story.

 ## Motivation

 Charged-particle tracking and latent-state estimation in financial time series share identical mathematical structure: a Kalman filter recovers a hidden state (position/momentum, or price/drift/volatility) from noisy sequential measurements, using a process model for the state's dynamics and a measurement model for observation noise.
 Multi-hypothesis tracking (competing track candidates) maps onto multi-regime filtering (Interacting Multiple Model / regime-switching filters).
 Thresholds in both domains — hit-to-track association gates, regime-change detection — should be derived from the innovation covariance and an explicit error-rate target, not chosen by hand.